 Polyamory activist work has been referenced in The Independent, The Telegraph, The Daily Mail, Buzzfeed, as well as The Metro.

 Worked with PEN America as a nonfiction reader.

-Completed a masters degree in gender, followed by a doctoral thesis at Swansea University in the fields of literature, history, and sociology, utilising queer theory.
-Published in the peer-reviewed journal Gender Forum.
-Conducted academic editing work for articles and doctoral theses.
-Worked as a scribe for disabled students.
+Completed a masters degree in gender, followed by a doctoral thesis in the fields of literature, history, and sociology, utilising queer theory: Queer Friendship: Same-Sex Love in the Works of Thomas Gray, Anna Seward, Mary Wollstonecraft, and William Godwin (Swansea University/Prifysgol Abertawe, 2010).

 Wrote user manuals for particle analysis machines for a firm based in Berlin; worked as English-German translator and head subtitlist for the Oswaldo Medina’s film Hinter der Tür/ Behind the Door.